CryptoHashTank/CHTC/contrib/debian/README.md

 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your chtcqt binary to `/usr/bin` and the `../../share/pixmaps/chtc128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your chtc-qt binary to `/usr/bin` and the `../../share/pixmaps/chtc128.png` to `/usr/share/pixmaps`

 chtc-qt.protocol (KDE)